Visuals in Special Education

 I use a black 3 ring binder with a strip of fuzzy velcro across the front (I turn it sideways to use the longest length of the binder.)
 Then inside the 3 ring binder, I keep pencil pouches with themed pictures that can be easily retrieved and placed on front of the binder.
 For example, when it is time for an art project, I first model step by step what the child is expected to do with the materials and picture card visuals.
 (First cut out the fish, Next write your name on the back, and Third decorate your fish with glue.)
 The binder with the step by step directions stays at the art table so the students can remember what to do.
 This same binder is great to show steps in our circle time (Pledge, Attendance, Calendar, Check Weather, and Write Daily News).
 As we perform each task, the picture is removed.

-Visuals are a great way to communicate expectations and reinforce learning visually.
+Visuals are an evidence based practice, effective to communicate expectations and reinforce learning visually.